Nicked639/CrossinWeekly/README.md

 # CrossinWeekly
-Learning python from Corssin
+Learning python from Corssin.

-dd
-ffvvg
-不能换行？
+There is an exercise every week.